OpenDroneMap/WebODM/slate/source/includes/_quickstart.md

 ## How To Process Images

-In this tutorial we'll explore how to process an orthophoto from a set of aerial images.
+In this tutorial we'll explore how to process an orthophoto from a set of aerial images using Python.
 To do that we'll need to:

  - Authenticate
  - Create a [Project](#project).
 Projects are a way to group together related [Task](#task) items